Collaboration Workflow

 -

-Use permissions as a guide for behavior: do not work around View-only access by asking others to upload on your behalf.
+Use Access Scope as a guide for behavior: do not work around a limited scope by asking others to upload or change items on your behalf.

 Collabs projects are shared workspaces, not public content.
 Only people explicitly added as collaborators on a project should see its internal details.